haren619/swipejobs-test/README.md

 ### Matching Rules

 * Qualification Matcher
   Worker should have all the certificates required by the job.
 * Distance Matcher
-  Distance between the job to worker location should be withing the maximum distance preferred by the worker.
+  Distance between the job and worker location should be less than the maximum distance preferred by the worker.
   Job will be given a score based on the relative distance.
 * Driving Licence Matcher
   Worker should have driver licence if the job requests for it.

 ## Future Improvements

 * Add new matching rule to map worker's availability with job start date.
+* Improve distance matcher mechanism to provide more granular ratings.
 * Rate jobs based on number of workers required so that worker will have a higher change.
 * Rate jobs by billing rate.